Dealing with Cliques

 - Have your own opinion - It's fine to agree with others and share the same opinions, but if you feel strongly about something hold your ground even if it goes against the beliefs of the group.
 Also, if a friend has a different opinion about something such as the type of music he/she likes or something else they think is cool, respect their opinion too.

 - Don't be afraid to speak up - You may find out that your group of friends has changed into a "clique".
 Don't be afraid to speak up if you notice that your friends are mean to others outside of your group, or if they exclude them from social events.
+This is a form of bullying.
 If this happens, you may decide to make new friends or just limit your time with the group.
+Additionally, here are some tips on how to identify and manage bullying

 How do you get out of a clique?